Patrick Wolter

 SUN Group Facilitator with Lived Experience

 Freyja joined MFT in December 2022 as a SUN (Service User Network) Group Facilitator with Lived Experience.
-In her role, she will be using her own experience and knowledge to support people experiencing difficulties associated with personality disorders.
+In her role, she uses her own experience and knowledge to support people experiencing difficulties associated with personality disorders.

 Freyja has worked with children with additional needs and behavioural difficulties for a number of years before moving to work with adults in local authority adult social care.
 Freyja has supported people struggling with their mental health in a variety of roles, both professionally and personally.
 Freyja has seen how beneficial the right support can be and is passionate about helping others to access the right support for them.